mariow-bcp/AgesTelevision-Server/README.md

 # AgesTelevision-Server
-Ages Television Game and Other File Hosting Server.
+Game and Other File Hosting Server for Ages Television, The True Sega Channel Revival, As it connects with either replacement cable television services or coming soon, real cable television services.